 Dei Vilkinsons

 I'm a technologist focused on building tools that help people understand and navigate complex systems.
-As CEO of HASH, I lead our efforts developing an open-source platform for decision-making: from tools for agent-based simulation through to an AI database that maintains and grows itself (providing the semantic knowledge and data required to support real-time world models).
-Using the platform, huge organisations and individuals alike can forecast and optimize amidst complexity: simulating physical environments, economies, networks, and domain-specific phenomena with ease.
+As Managing Director of HASH, I lead our efforts developing an open-source platform for decision-making: from tools for agent-based simulation through to an AI database that maintains and grows itself (providing the semantic knowledge and data required to support real-time world models, and allow agents to coordinate).
+Using the platform, huge enterprises and private individuals alike can and do forecast and optimize amidst complexity: simulating physical environments, economies, networks, and domain-specific phenomena with ease.
+We're currently focused on supporting error-sensitive, and safety-critical applications of AI.

 From 2008 until 2021, I also served as Chairman of the London-based consultancy Soho Strategy.
 Through its work, SOHO has developed a reputation for specialising in data-driven strategy work, serving startups, private equity firms, and entities such as the UK government's Behavioural Insights Team, and National Health Service, developing automation systems, software, and apps; advising on strategy and campaigns; and developing our own tools and products in-house.